The Guide To Buying & Selling Premade Dropshipping Stores

 Let’s take a look at a screenshot:

-You can see that each listing has a Monthly Net Profit listed on the far right, making it easy for you to select profitable stores.
-You can also see a list of previously sold listings that give you the Sale Price and dropshipping niche for each store.
+You can see that each listing has a Monthly Net Profit listed on the far right, making it easy for buyers to select profitable stores.
+They can also see a list of previously sold listings that give them the Sale Price and dropshipping niche for each store.

-Empire Flippers carries all major types of retail stores, including dropshipping, inventory-holding, and Amazon FBA.
-You can find the type under Monetization in the listing.
+Empire Flippers also carries all major types of retail stores, including dropshipping, inventory-holding, and Amazon FBA.
+The buyer can find the type under Monetization in the listing.

 Finally, there’s also the Empire Flippers Free Evaluation Tool.
-You can use this during your due diligence to double check the asking price of a dropshipping store for sale.
-You’ll have to ask the seller for the relevant information and then you can answer the following:
+The seller or buyer can use this when valuating the dropshipping store for sale.
+This will help the seller determine the best asking price and the buyer the most accurate earning potential.

 - Number of hours worked per week.